 You should consider the best way to structure your article before you begin writing.
 If you wish to use a LaTeX template to format your manuscript (this is optional, you are not obliged to do so) then the files are available in zipped format and Unix tar gzipped format here.
 Your article should follow the Introduction, Methods, Results and Discussion system, and usually consist of the following sections:

-- All authors and co-authors are required to disclose any potential conflict(s) of interest when submitting an article (e.g. employment, consulting fees, research contracts, stock ownership, patent licences, honoraria, advisory affiliations, etc).
-This information should be included in an acknowledgments section at the end of the manuscript (before the references section).
-All sources of financial support for the project must also be disclosed in the acknowledgments section.
+During the submission process all authors and co-authors are required to disclose any potential conflict(s) of interest when submitting an article (e.g. employment, consulting fees, research contracts, stock ownership, patent licences, honoraria, advisory affiliations, etc).
+This information should be included in an acknowledgements section at the end of the manuscript (before the references section).
+All sources of financial support for the project must also be disclosed in the acknowledgements section.
 The name of the funding agency and the grant number should be given, for example: This work was partially funded by the National Institutes of Health (NIH) through a National Cancer Institute grant R21CA141833.
 When completing the online submission form, we also ask you to select funders and provide grant numbers in order to help you meet your funder requirements.
 We encourage authors to use the acknowledgements section of the article to make specific attributions of author contribution and responsibility, otherwise all co-authors will be taken to share full responsibility for all of the paper.

 If you need more information or guidance about any of the above then please contact the journal to which you are submitting.